deniskrumko/mold/README.md

 ### Sections

 Sections allow content to be rendered in specific parts of the layout.
-They are defined within views with the `define` block.
+They are defined within views with a `define` block.

 The [default layout](https://github.com/abiosoft/mold/blob/main/layout.html) is able to render HTML content within the `<head>` tag by utilising the `head` section.